rexxars/registry-auth-token/README.md

 // URL passed is `//some.host/registry/deep/path`
 // Will find token the closest matching path; `//some.host/registry` console.log(getAuthToken('//some.host/registry/deep/path', {recursive: true}))

+// Find the configured registry url for scope `@foobar`.
+// Falls back to the global registry if not defined. console.log(getRegistryUrl('@foobar'))
 ```

 ## Security